Electrolyzers

 High Temperature Electrolyzers

 Solid oxide electrolysis cells that operate at high temperature (500-800C) provide high performance and efficiency, and can make use of waste heat or steam from industrial or geothermal sources.
-Converting intermittent renewable resources such as wind and solar is associated with fluctuations in operating temperature and pressure, that stress the cells and stack components.
 We are developing metal-supported SOEC cells that tolerate extremely rapid temperature fluctuations, handle mechanical abuse, and provide very high performance.

 Team Members